ODIN: Clustering Properties of Ly$\alpha$ Blobs at $z$ $\sim$ 2.4 and 3.1: Analysis

 where $i$ refers $i$-th angular bin.
 If the intrinsic ACF, $\omega(\theta)$, can be approximated by a power law index $\beta$:

 the observed ACF, $\omega_\mathrm{obs}(\theta)$, can be fit with Equation~\ref{eq:ACF_fit_func}, using $A_\omega$ and $\beta$ as free parameters.

 Figure~\ref{fig:acf_fit} shows the observed ACFs of LABs at $z \sim 2.4$ and $z \sim 3.1$.
 The red solid lines indicate the best-fit power-law function with the index $\beta$ fixed to 0.8 \citep[e.g.,][]{Peebles80, Kovac07}.
 Because the first bins ($40\arcsec \leq \theta < 70\arcsec$, corresponding to 1--2 Mpc at both redshifts) have large uncertainties and their elevated amplitudes suggest that we may be detecting one-halo clustering, we exclude them from the fitting.
+The one-halo term could arise from LABs residing within the same dark matter halo of a proto-cluster, whose median effective radius is approximately 4--5 Mpc at $z\sim2.4$ and 3.1 \citep{Ramakrishnan24, Ramakrishnan25}.
 A more detailed HOD analysis, including the one-halo term, will be explored in future work.
 The results are summarized in Table~\ref{tab:acf_result}.
 We note that the results are not significantly affected by the first or even the second bin, nor by allowing the parameter $\beta$ to vary freely.